 If you don’t know anyone with the skill to perform the full inspection, paying for one is money well spent.
-You can try car inspections by the professionals from Alliance Inspection Management.
+You can try car inspections from mechanics at chain stores like Pep Boys and Firestone.

 Don’t automatically sign up for an extended warranty without careful consideration.
 While these can be dramatically beneficial they can also be expensive in terms of both initial cost and cost per use.